Updated on 22/12/2022

 So, what does it actually mean to cross- or upsell to your customers?

-The two terms are often confused, but there are some key differences.
-The up-sell is used to sell a higher and more expensive version of a product (or of experience) that the customer already has or is about to buy.
+Often the upsell is confused with the cross sell, but there are some decisive differences.
+The upsell, in fact, serves to sell a superior and more expensive version of a product (or an experience) of which the customer is already in possession; or – again – is going to buy.
+The famous “premium” versions.

 JetBlue, the US low-cost airline, has made $140 million with its up-selling program called “Even More Space.”
 Lufthansa’s “Premium Economy” service (which even exploits the opportunities of virtual reality) has also been successful.
 According to Forrester Research, cross-selling and upselling represent 10% – 30% (on average) of e-commerce revenue.